-Not all bacteria is harmful.
-Some of the bacteria in your OWMS converts your input to liquid and gas.
+Not all bacteria are harmful.
+Some of the bacteria in your OWMS converts your waste to liquid and gas.
 To keep bacteria working well:

 - use biodegradable soaps and detergents that are low in phosphate.
 Phosphates feed algae that pollute waterways.

 - in dispersive soil areas, use detergents that are low in sodium